2017–18 Tulane Green Wave women's basketball team

-The 2017–18 Tulane Green Wave women's basketball team will represent Tulane University during the 2017–18 NCAA Division I women's basketball season.
-The Green Wave, led by twenty-fourth year head coach Lisa Stockton, play their home games at Devlin Fieldhouse and were fourth year members of the American Athletic Conference.
+The 2017–18 Tulane Green Wave women's basketball team represented Tulane University during the 2017–18 NCAA Division I women's basketball season.
+The Green Wave, led by twenty-fourth year head coach Lisa Stockton, played their home games at Devlin Fieldhouse and were fourth year members of the American Athletic Conference.
 They finished the season 14–17, 5–1 in AAC play to finish in a for eighth place.
 They defeat Memphis in the first round before losing in the quarterfinals of the American Athletic women's tournament to Connecticut.

 Media

-All Green Wave games will be broadcast on WRBH 88.3 FM.
-A video stream for all home games will be on Tulane All-Access, ESPN3, or AAC Digital.
-Road games will typically be streamed on the opponents website, though conference road games could also appear on ESPN3 or AAC Digital.
+All Green Wave games are broadcast on WRBH 88.3 FM.
+A video stream for all home games is on Tulane All-Access, ESPN3, or AAC Digital.
+Road games are typically streamed on the opponents website, though conference road games could also appear on ESPN3 or AAC Digital.